kazhala/dotbare/README.md

 This variable controls the diff output pager in previews like `dotbare flog`, `dotbare fadd` etc. It will read the value of `git config core.pager` to determine the pager to use.
-If you have a specific preference for `dotbare` or have not set the global pager, you could use this variable to customize the diff preview.
+If you have a specific preference for `dotbare` or have not set the global pager in git config, you could use this variable to customize the diff preview.

 ```sh
 # By default this value uses fall back (git config core.pager -> cat)